sderose/Color/colorNames.md

 Multiple simultaneous effects are not yet available; but if/when they are, the additional effects will be expressed by subsequent "/"-separated tokens.

-==Name patterns and combinations==

-For any foreground basic color name F, background basic color name B (from the color list), and any effect name E (including any "!"-negated effect name), these combination names are supported:

-    F          -- foreground color (code +30)
-    /B         -- background color (code +40)
-    F/B        -- foreground F over background B
-    E          -- effect E (code to turn on, +20 to turn back off) E/F        -- foreground F with effect E (use E = "bold" for bright colors) E//B       -- background B with effect E
-    E/F/B      -- foreground F with effect E over background B

-So, for example, these are valid color names:

-    red
-    magenta/yellow
-    bold/green/yellow
-    green/green
-    green/blink
-    /red/blink
-    /off/black/plain

-There are about 1000 combinations, though support for effects and combinations varies wildly by terminal type.

-B<Note>: Not all effects are supported on all terminals and terminal programs.
-Most support fg and bg colors plus bold, reverse, and perhaps underline.
-Some support more than 16 colors, but there is no support for that here yet.

 See my C<colorstring> command for some additional information; you can also check the behavior of your terminal or terminal program with: